 Jobs for 14 and 15 Year Olds

 Are you a teen thinking about getting a job?
-When you start high school, you begin to have a lot more expenses.
+When you start high school, you begin to have many more expenses.
 Your social life becomes more important, and you likely want to stop relying on your parents for an allowance.
 You need a job.
-What kind of jobs can you do when you're 14 or 15 years old?
+What kinds of jobs can you do when you're 14 or 15 years old?

-At age 14, you can work a number of jobs.
-However, as a minor (under the age of 18), there are limitations to the kind of jobs you can work.
+At age 14, you can work a number of places.
+However, as a minor (someone under the age of 18), there are limitations to the kinds of jobs you can take.
 Being younger than 16 also limits how many hours per day, and per week, you are permitted to work.
 Still, you can find available job in places such as restaurants, retail stores, or other companies that hire teenagers.

-Of course, you can do casual jobs, such as babysitting, pet sitting, mowing lawns, and helping with household chores.
-But if you are interested in finding a “real” job, read below for information on where you can work, how many hours, companies that hire teens, and how to go about applying for a job.
+Of course, you can do casual jobs, such as babysitting, pet sitting, mowing lawns, and helping with household chores, but if you are interested in finding a “real” job, read below for information on where you can work, limits on the hours you can take, companies that hire teens, and how to go about applying for a job.

 When You Can Work

-While 14 and 15-year-olds can work, there are limits to the hours they can work.
-They cannot work during school hours and are limited to a total of 3 hours each school day (18 hours total per school week), or 8 hours each non-school day (40 hours per non-school week).
+While 14-and 15-year-olds can work, there are limits to the hours they can take.
+They cannot take shifts during school hours and are limited to a total of 3 hours each school day (18 hours total per school week) or 8 hours each nonschool day (40 hours per nonschool week).

 When you reach 16 years old, many of these restrictions are removed.
-You can work as many hours during any week as you would like any week.
+You can work as many hours as you would like any week.
 The only remaining restriction is that you cannot work in a job considered hazardous by the FLSA.

 Once you turn 18 (and are no longer a minor), there are no limits to how many hours you work, what weeks you work, or where you work.

-There are some exceptions to these limits.
-For example, many states have tighter restrictions on the hours that a minor can work on a farm.
+There are some exceptions to these limits for working teens.
+For example, many states have tighter restrictions on the hours a minor can work on a farm.
 Minors employed by their parents, on the other hand, do not have as many restrictions on time and days worked.
-Check out the FLSA for more specific details.
+Check out the FLSA for more details.

 The rules about who needs working papers vary from state to state.
-In some states, you will need working papers if you are under 16.
-In other states, you will need them if you are under 18.
+In some places, you will need working papers if you are under 16.
+In others, you will need them if you are under 18.
 There are some states where you won't need any papers at all to get hired.

-Find the top sites for teen job seekers, plus information on jobs for teens, including how to find a job, the best ways to apply, where to get working papers, where teens can work, what to wear for an interview, and how to obtain references.
+Find the top sites for teen job seekers, plus information for teens about how to find a job, the best ways to apply, where to get working papers, where teens can work, what to wear to an interview, and how to obtain references.
 Also review advice on how to get your first job, if you're starting a job search for the first time.